Moddable-OpenSource/moddable/documentation/pins/pins.md

 Writes the provided data values starting at the specified register.
 The value arguments are handled in the same way as the arguments to the `write` function of the `I2C` class.

+## class Servo

+The `Servo` class uses digital pins to control servo motor.
+The API is designed around the Arduino Servo class.

+	import Servo from "pins/servo";

+### Setting servo by degrees

+The following example instantiates a Servo on pin 4 and rotates it to to 45 degrees.

+	let servo = new Servo({pin: 4});
+	servo.write(45);

+### Setting servo by microseconds

+The Servo implementation pulses a digital signal for a number of microseconds that is proportional to the angle of rotation.
+Scripts may provide the number of microseconds for the signal pulse instead of degrees, for greater precision.

+	servo.writeMicroseconds(1000);

+### constructor(dictionary)

+The Servo constructor takes a dictionary.
+The `pin` property is required, and specifies the digital pin to use.
+The `min` and `max` properties are optional, and specify the range of the pulse duration in microseconds.

+### write(degrees)

+The `write` call changes the servo position to the number of degrees specified.
+Fractional degrees are supported.

+### writeMicroseconds(us)

+The `writeMicroseconds` call sets the duration of the pulse width in microseconds.
+The value provided is pinned by the `min` and `max` values.

 ## class SPI